top of page

 • Learners develop content and share it with their peers.

-• Mobile Friendly online course platforms Ability to learn anywhere in real time
+• Ability to learn anywhere in real time

-• Program instructors and education success teams use data analytics to track how students perform.
-They monitor learners progress, gather feedback and adjust the curriculum as needed.
+• Monitoring learners progress, gather feedback and adjust the curriculum as needed.

 • KPIs: % of users engaged through workshops